About transference. The kind where you need to learn to love yourself.

 He is there, in the mirror with his hand outstretched.
 I take his hand and he pulls me through the mirror.
 He turns me around to face myself again, this time I'm looking at myself from the other side of the mirror.
 I turn back to my therapist but he points me once again to face myself.

-I then see myself the way my therapist has been trying to help me see me.
+I then see myself the way my therapist has been trying to help me see myself.

-I walk out the front side of the mirror rejoining myself and my therapist walks out the back.
+I walk out the front side of the mirror rejoining my real self and my therapist walks out the back.

 I think this is how the story is supposed to end.